The Crawler: Three Equivalence Results for Object (Re)allocation Problems when Preferences Are Single-peaked: Conclusion

 \section{Conclusion}

-We have shown two equivalence results pertaining a new rule defined by \cite{bade19} for object reallocation problems when preferences are single-peaked.
-The first equivalence result states that this rule, which she calls the crawler, and which we call the ascending crawler, is the same as the dual rule that she proposes, and which we call the descending crawler.
-This result shows that the order in which agents are visited does not confer a particular advantage to agents based on the location of their endowments relative to the location of other agents' endowments.
+We have shown three equivalence results pertaining to a new rule defined by \cite{bade19} for object reallocation problems when preferences are single-peaked.
+Our first equivalence result states that this rule, which she calls the crawler and which we call the ascending crawler, is the same as the dual rule that she proposes, and which we call the descending crawler.
+Thus, the order in which agents are visited does not confer any particular advantage to some agents based on the location of their endowments relative to the location of the other agents' endowments.

+Furthermore, single-peakedness of a preference profile may hold with respect to more than one order on the object set that differs from the reverse of another order.
+Our second equivalence result states that for each single-peaked preference profile, the crawler is invariant with respect to the choice of an order on the object set that preserves single-peakedness of the profile.
+This result provides additional fact that the crawler does not favor particular agents on the basis of the location of their endowments at the expense of the others.

-The second equivalence result states that for object allocation problems, the probability distribution over allocations selected by the crawler from random endowments is the same as the probability distribution selected by the random priority rule.
-Hence, it is the same as the probability distribution over allocations derived from the core from random endowments.
-Although the crawler does not always select an allocation from the core, our second result mitigates this fact, and should strengthen the appeal of this rule.
+Our third equivalence result concerns object allocation problems, and state that the probability distribution over allocations selected by the crawler from random endowments is the same as the probability distribution selected by the random priority rule.
+This equivalence result provides another structural analysis of the crawler.

 \begin{appendices}